pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### Non-Goals

-- Support semantic class parameters.
-They remain opaque and can be used to define configuration of resources, but must not affect where a claim can be allocated.

 - Scheduling performance is expected to become better compared to using the PodSchedulingContext.
 However, this is not the reason for this KEP.